Marvel's Avengers Creative Director Apologizes For the Game

 The final update for the game will be released on March 31.
 Beyond that, all official support for the game will wrap up on September 30.
 The single player campaign and multiplayer missions should still work after that time.
 However, any bugs that come up after September will not be fixed.

-What do you think about the apology of creative director Cezar Virtosu for Marvel’s Avengers?
+What do you think about the apology?
 Let us know in the comment section below!

 Recommended Reading: Marvel’s Avengers: Black Panther: War for Wakanda Expansion: Art of the Hidden Kingdom